MeaCulpitt/OmniRoute/docs/business_logic.md

 ---

-## 3. Why Bittensor?
+* ## 3.
+Why Bittensor?
 The Multi-Synapse Advantage
 Logistics is a "Big Compute" problem requiring real-time synthesis of disparate data—a task perfectly suited for the Bittensor architecture.

-* **Incentivized Synthesis:** Through **Multi-Synapse Harmonic Scoring (MSHS)**, we reward miners for being "Polymaths" who bridge with other subnets, creating a superior intelligence product.
+* **Incentivized Synthesis:** Through **Multi-Synapse Harmonic Scoring (MSHS)**, we reward miners for their ability to identify and utilize the most effective signals from other subnets.
+This competitive selection process creates a superior **Global Logistics Intelligence** product that no single company could build alone.
 * **The dTAO Economic Flywheel:** OmniRoute leverages decentralized capital to fund the massive computational effort required to solve NP-hard logistics problems.

 ---